 - That all the information that has been provided in the form is true and correct to the best

 It is very important that if you need help filling in any part of the form that you make sure

 that all information submitted is as accurate as possible and that the person filling it in is

 trustworthy.
-This not only helps to avoid mistakes in your application, but is important
+This not only helps to avoid mistakes in

 to avoid scams such as credit card fraud, identity theft, and the distribution of malware.

 Bear in mind that the person whose name appears on the form shall be responsible for all the